 This policy applies to the Bank's accounting function.
-The Bank's accounts and financial reports must be prepared in accordance with the provisions of the Swedish Accounting Act and generally accepted auditing standards in Sweden, and also applicable laws and international standards for financial reports.
+The Bank's accounts must be prepared in accordance with the provisions of the Swedish Accounting Act and generally accepted accounting standards in Sweden.
+The consolidated accounts are prepared in accordance with IFRS, as adopted by the EU, plus additional standards in accordance with the Swedish Annual Accounts Act for Credit Institutions and Securities Companies, and the requlations and general guidelines issued by the Swedish Financial Supervisory Authority.
+The parent company's annual report is prepared in accordance with the Swedish Annual Accounts Act for Credit Institutions and Securities Companies, and the regulations and general guidelines issued by the Swedish Financial Supervisory Authority.
 International units must prepare accounts in accordance not only with the Group's rules, but with the regulations that apply in the country where they are required to maintain accounting records.

-Policy on measures against money laundering and financing of terrorism
+Policy on measures against money laundering and financing of terrorism and the observance of international sanctions